neurosnap/erock.io/content/blog/customer-interviews-killed-product-idea/index.md

 - Do you use an app to solve this problem?
 If so, what is it?
 - What if there was a tool to help search for your information, would you find something like that useful?
-- What if you employer adopted this tool, allowing you to search for any notes, docs the company created, would you find this tool useful?
+- What if your employer adopted this tool, allowing you to search for any notes, docs the company created, would you find this tool useful?

 ## Results of the interviews